for-i-in-rehan/Safe-Steps/README.md

 ## How to Play
 1. **Click Start**: Click the Start button to begin the game.
-2. **Learn and Interact**: Follow the prompts and interact with the environment to learn safety procedures.
+2. **Navigate through the levels**: Navigate the player with WASD or Up, Down, Left and Right Keyboard Keys through the three levels of the game.
+3. **Avoid hazards**: Avoid oncoming traffic, potholes and ice.
+Coming in contact with them will cause the player to respawn to the starting point of the level.

 ## Contributing